 In some cases, filing for workers’ compensation is quite easy, however, in other cases, especially when there is a severe injury and you will miss significant time at work, things can get far more complicated.
 In cases such as this, you will want to hire a no win, no attorney fee workers’ comp lawyer to represent you.

-- Is There a Statute of Limitations on Workers’ Compensation Cases in Connecticut?
+- What Are Attorney Fees for Workers’ Compensation Cases in Connecticut?

 What Does No Fee Mean?